Skip to main content

 Retailers can change their prices at any time, but there's always been a major price change for retail electricity in July each year.

-In 2021, for the first time, the July distributor price change also affects Victorian prices.
+Since 2021, the July distributor price change also affects Victorian prices.
 Victoria previously had its distribution network price change and the resulting retail price changes in January each year.

 Did this answer your question?